ajgiuliani/MSj.jl/docs/src/tutorial.md

 julia> notebook()
 ```
 The `notebook()` function should launch a web browser from which a new notebook  may be started.
 On each entry of the notebook code, Markdown or text may be inserted.
 Each line of code may be executed and will eventually return a result.
-In the following, the tutorials are given in Jupyter notebook form.

-The tutorial can be viewed on [nbviewer](http://nbviewer.jupyter.org/)
+In the following, the tutorials are given in Jupyter notebook form and can be viewed on [nbviewer](http://nbviewer.jupyter.org/)

 # Example 1: Loading and plotting mass spectrometry data
 This tutorial shows how to use how to import data and how to plot mass spectra.